Rumis: Equipment

+There are several playing boards available; each board has a different architectural theme, shows the corresponding ideal structure, and gives the maximum height for the stack according to the number of players.

-There are several playing boards available – each with a different architectural theme.
-The pieces are composed of two, three, and four cubes.
-Each player has eleven colored blocks, each block with a different shape (two of the four cube blocks are reflections of each other).
+The pieces are four sets of the eleven possible polycubes composed of two, three, and four (unit) cubes.
+In each set, each block has a different shape (but two of the four-cube blocks are chiral: they mirror each other).
+One set is all red, one yellow, one green, and one blue.

 Setup

+Together, the players choose one of the playing boards.
 The game starts with the board empty.
-Each player should have all of the blocks of their color available to them.
+Each player chooses one of the sets of pieces, and should have all the blocks of their color available to them.

 Object

-The goal of the game is for a player to have the most blocks of their color visible from the top at the end of the game.
+The goal of the game is for a player to have the most unit squares of their color visible from right above the stack at the end of the game.